Pierre Terrail, seigneur de Bayard: Duel with Sotomayor

 What first made Bayard truly famous in Italy, was an episode that took place in 1502, when a Gascon named Gaspar took prisoner Alonso de Sotomayor, a Spanish knight of gigantic stature and endowed with Herculean strength, while he was on his way to Rome.
 While Gaspar was waiting for the ransom due, Bayard took over the prisoner to prevent him from suffering ill-treatment, welcomed him into his home and treated him with all the respect and honor that he granted to his friends.
 However, the Spaniard, after gaining his freedom, accused Bayard of mistreating him and of having suffered terrible pains.
 As soon as he learned of this, the indignant Bayard challenged him to a duel to the death.

 Bayard suffered at that time from serious attacks of malaria that weakened him physically and, as a sick person, he had the right to be represented by another.
 His friend Bellabre immediately volunteered in his place, but Bayard refused, saying he wanted to defend his own honor.
 On the day of the duel he had just recovered from the last attack of fever; after lying on the ground and having entrusted his soul to God, he went down to wait for his adversary.
 Sotomayor made him wait a long time in armor under the sun with the intent to tire him and weaken him further.

 La Palice, worried about the delay, went to urge the Spaniard to present himself on the field.
 However, Sotomayor now placed a condition on the duel: as the challenged party, it was up to him to choose the weapons to be used.
-He declared that he wanted to fight on foot with a stagger and a dagger.
+He declared that he wanted to fight on foot with a sword and a dagger.
 In this way, thanks to his build, he would have outreached his opponent.
 The request was disconcerting, as knights always clashed on horseback with lance and sword.
 He hoped that Bayard would be pushed by his friends to call off the duel.
 Instead, Bayard dismounted and the duel began.

 Sotomayor initially feinted at Bayard, still trying to tire his opponent.
 Several times he repeated the same move: to raise the sword with two hands to lower it on the head of Bayard, who always dodged him.
 At the fourth time that the tactic was repeated, Bayard took advantage of the opportunity, threw himself forward and with the tip of the sword skewered from below the uncovered throat of the Spaniard, then finished him by planting the dagger in one eye.
 The French celebrated him exultantly with drums and piffari, but Bayard ordered them to be silent, since he did not want death to be celebrated.
 He went to a church where he began to pray on his knees for the soul of the dead.

-1502 - Battle of Canossa
+1502 – Battle of Canossa

 In 1502 Bayard was wounded at Canossa.